Television antenna: Outdoor

-The television broadcast bands are too wide in frequency to be covered by a single antenna, so either separate antennas are used for the VHF and UHF bands, or a combination (combo) VHF/UHF antenna.
-A VHF/UHF antenna is really two antennas feeding the same feedline mounted on the same support boom.
-Longer elements which pick up VHF frequencies are located at the "back" of the boom and often function as a log-periodic antenna.
-Shorter elements which receive the UHF stations are located at the "front" of the boom and often function as a Yagi antenna.
+The television broadcast bands are too wide in frequency to be covered by a single antenna, so the two options are separate antennas used for the VHF and UHF bands or a combination (combo) VHF/UHF antenna.
+A VHF/UHF antenna combines two antennas feeding the same feedline mounted on the same support boom.
+More extended elements that pick up VHF frequencies are located at the back of the boom and often function as a log-periodic antenna.
+Shorter elements that receive the UHF stations are located at the front of the boom and often function as a Yagi antenna.

 Since directional antennas must be pointed at the transmitting antenna, this is a problem when the television stations to be received are located in different directions.
-In this case, two or more directional rooftop antennas each pointed at a different transmitter are often mounted on the same mast and connected to one receiver; for best performance filter or matching circuits are used to keep each antenna from degrading the performance of the others connected to the same transmission line.
+In this case, two or more directional rooftop antennas, each pointed at a different transmitter, are often mounted on the same mast and connected to one receiver for best performance filter or matching circuits are used to keep each antenna from degrading the performance of the others connected to the same transmission line.
 An alternative is to use a single antenna mounted on a rotator, a remote servo system that rotates the antenna to a new direction when a dial next to the television is turned.

-Sometimes television transmitters are deliberately located such that receivers in a given region need only receive transmissions in a relatively narrow band of the full UHF television spectrum and from the same direction hence allowing the use of a higher gain grouped aerial.
+Sometimes television transmitters are deliberately located such that receivers in a given region need only receive transmissions in a relatively narrow band of the full UHF television spectrum and from the same direction, hence allowing the use of a higher gain grouped aerial.